noahehall/theBookOfNoah/architecture/rdbms_database_design.md

    - `data model`
       - a collection of concepts or notations for describing data, data relationships, data semantics and data constraints
       - most data models also include a set of basic operations for manipulating data in the database

-### degrees of data abstraction
+## degrees of data abstraction
+   - in decreasing levels of abstraction

    - external models
-      - represent the users view of the database
+      - represent the user(s) view of the database
+         - there will likely be more than one user type (e.g. API, website, or actual users submitting queries)
+         - each user type will have different needs
       - contain multiple different external views
+         - each view should satisfy a specific users requirements
       - closely related to the real world as perceived by each user
+      - requires the designer to subdivide a set of requirements and constraints into functional modules that can be examined within the framework of their external models
+         - e.g. HR vs SALES
+      - the designer needs to understand all the data so that you can build an enterprise-wide database

    - conceptual models
       - provide flexible data-structuring capabilities
       - present a community view: the logical structure of the entire database